JSB-UCLA/scDEED/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

 # scDEED (single-cell dubious embeddings detector): a statistical method for detecting dubious non-linear embeddings
 - This package is used to determine the reliability of non-linear dimension reduction embeddings.
 It provides functions to detect dubious cells and trustworthy cells in tSNE and UMAP embeddings.
-Furthermore, by minimizing the number of dubious cells, functions in this package find the best perplexity parameter of tSNE and the best n.neighbors parameter of UMAP.
+Furthermore, by minimizing the number of dubious cells, functions in this package find the best perplexity parameter of tSNE and the best n.neighbors/min.dist parameter of UMAP.

 - Choose the suitable dimension for PCA (num_pc)